lucatume/di52/README.md

 Keep that in mind while reading the following paragraphs.

 ## Storing variables
-In its most basid use case the container can store variables:
+In its most basic use case the container can store variables:

 ```php
 $container = new tad_DI52_Container();